urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

 ➅ **GOTO**

-The `GOTO` command (lines 50 and 120) performs a jump to a specified line number or program area.
-The `GOTO` statement in line 120 is an unconditional jump, in that execution always returns to line 10 of the program whenever line 120 is executed.
-The `GOTO` statement in line 50, on the other hand, is a conditional jump, because the condition of thje `IF ~ THEN` statement must be met before the jump to line 130 is made.
+The [GOTO](commands/GOTO.md) command (lines 50 and 120) performs a jump to a specified line number or program area.
+The [GOTO](commands/GOTO.md) statement in line 120 is an unconditional jump, in that execution always returns to line 10 of the program whenever line 120 is executed.
+The [GOTO](commands/GOTO.md) statement in line 50, on the other hand, is a conditional jump, because the condition of the [IF~THEN](commands/IF_THEN_ELSE.md) statement must be met before the jump to line 130 is made.

 * Program area jumps are specified as `GOTO #2` (to jump to program area 2).

 ➆ **FOR/NEXT**

-The `FOR/NEXT` combination (lines 60 and 90) forms a loop.
-All of the statements within the loop are repeated the number of times specified by a value following the word `TO` in the `FOR` statement.
+The [FOR/NEXT](commands/FOR_NEXT_STEP.md) combination (lines 60 and 90) forms a loop.
+All of the statements within the loop are repeated the number of times specified by a value following the word `TO` in the [FOR](commands/FOR_NEXT_STEP.md) statement.
 In the example being discussed here, the loop is repeated N number of times, with the value of N being entered by the operator in line 30.